-9. Private Equity Financing
+Private Equity Financing

-In January 2011, the Company raised net proceeds of approximately \$13.8 million through the sale of 12,565,446 units at a price of \$1.19375 per unit to a group of institutional investors in a private equity financing.
+In January 2011, the Company raised net proceeds of \$13.9 million through the sale of 12,565,446 units at a price of \$1.19375 per unit to a group of institutional investors in a private equity financing.
 Each unit consisted of one share of the Company's common stock and a warrant to purchase 0.35 shares of common stock.
-The warrants have an exercise price of \$1.38 per share, become exercisable on July 12, 2011, and will expire on January 11, 2018.
-In accordance with authoritative accounting guidance, the allocated fair value of the warrants at the issuance date of \$3.3 million was recorded as permanent equity during the three months ended March 31, 2011.
-The fair value of the warrants was determined using the Black-Scholes model.
-Pursuant to the terms of the private placement, the Company filed a resale registration statement with the SEC covering the shares of common stock sold in the private placement and the shares of common stock issuable upon the exercise of the warrants.
-This registration statement became effective January 21, 2011.
+The warrants, exercisable for an aggregate of 4,397,904 shares of common stock, have an exercise price of \$1.38 per share and will expire in January 2018.

-10. Commitments
+8. Commitments

 The Company has entered into agreements with contract research organizations and other external service providers for services in connection with the development of its product candidates.
-The Company was contractually obligated for up to approximately \$10.9 million of future services under these agreements as of March 31, 2011.
+The Company was contractually obligated for up to approximately \$5.4 million of future services under these agreements as of June 30, 2012.
 The nature of the work being conducted under the Company's agreements with contract research organizations is such that, in most cases, the services may be stopped with short notice.
-In such event, the Company would generally not be liable for the full amount of the contract.
-The Company's actual contractual obligations vary depending upon several factors, including the progress and results of the underlying services.
+In such event, the Company would not be liable for the full amount of the contract.
+The Company's actual contractual obligations may vary depending upon several factors, including the progress and results of the underlying studies.